-If the candidate in Twin Falls is given an offer at $60,000, the candidate in Flagstaff should receive an offer at $75,000 (60,000 x 25%).
+If the candidate in Twin Falls is given an offer of $60,000, the candidate in Flagstaff should receive an offer of $75,000 (60,000 x 25%).
 Company X is holding true to the range associated with the position while simultaneously accounting for the geographic difference between the candidates.

 During the last two years, the company switched to a fixed-dollar amount policy for the differential.
 Now the company has assigned a $10,000 premium to the position based in Flagstaff versus the position in Twin Falls.
 To adjust accordingly, the employee is dropped from $75,000 to $65,000.
 Again, companies need to perform surveys, research, and tests to understand what these numbers should be and how these principles should be applied.

-If you’re still feeling overwhelmed about compensation and the effects it will have your payroll, let us help!
+If you’re still feeling overwhelmed, let us help!
 Eddy’s payroll team will make it as simple as possible to switch from your current provider and will provide everything from taxes to W-2s.
-Request a free, custom quote today to see if Eddy is a good fit for you!
+Request a free, custom quote today to see if Eddy is a good fit for you

 Questions You’ve Asked Us About Geographic Pay Differentials